 - 8 ounces pasta, (spaghetti or penne or what you have on hand)

 - 1 and 1/2 cup jarred Alfredo sauce (I use mushroom Alfredo sauce) divided

 - 8 ounces ricotta cheese

 - 1 to 1.5 cups cubed rotisserie chicken

 - 1 teaspoon fresh garlic, minced, pressed or zested

 Cook the pasta less one or two minutes before done.
 Drain.
 Transfer to a large bowl.
 Add a bit of butter so it doesn't stick.
 Season with salt and pepper.

 In a medium bowl, mix the chicken with one cup Alfredo sauce and sour cream.
 Add pepper to taste.
+Add the garlic and parsley/basil.
 In another bowl, combine the ricotta, egg, and Parmesan.
 Mix thoroughly.
 Add to the pasta.
 Now add the Chicken mixture.